ant0/ctf_writeups/2018_metasploit_community_ctf/windows/ace_of_diamonds/solution.md

 ![debug](debug.png)

-After a while of stepping in it reaches a loop where a comparison is made with `JNZ SHORT 01011100`.
+After a while of stepping in it reaches a loop where a comparison is made with `JNZ 00F912CA`.
 I assumed at this point it was checking if the magic string was correct or not, since after this loop it directs me to the failure message.

 A simple way I found to bypass this is to remove the jump completely by replacing it with NOPs.
 Right click on the line of code, select Binary -> Fill with NOPs